-We are once again proud to present our annual water quality report covering all testing performed between January 1 and December 31, 2016.
-Over the years we have dedicated ourselves to producing drinking water that meets all state and federal standards.
-We continually strive to adopt new methods for delivering the best quality drinking water to you.
-As new challenges to drinking water safety emerge, we remain vigilant in meeting the goals of source water protection, water conservation, and community education while continuing to serve the needs of all our water users.
+The Water Works & Sewer Board of the City of Gadsden (GWWSB) is proud, once again, to present our annual water quality report covering all testing performed between January 1 and December 31, 2018.
+Over the years we have dedicated ourselves to producing drinking water that meets all state and federal standards, continually striving to adopt new methods for delivering the best quality drinking water to our customers.
+As new challenges to drinking water safety emerge, we remain vigilant in meeting the goals of source water protection, water conservation, and community education, while continuing to serve the needs of all our water customers.
 Please share with us your thoughts or concerns about the information in this report.
-After all, well informed customers are our best allies.
+After all, well-informed customers are our closest allies.